ISP2018/kucafe-KorawitRupanya/README.md

 12. Commit your revised `menu.md`.
 Write a good, descriptive commit message since you merged conflicting files.

 13. Switch back to "master" and merge the `dev-one-menu` branch.
 This time the merge is easy.
-Wny?
+Why?
     * After that, make changes to README.md on `master` and commit it.

 14. Push the updated `master` branch to Github.